My Bet? Canadian Banks

 An overview of the daily return distribution (process through Python)

-As expected the correlation among Canadian banks' daily returns is strongly positive.
+As expected, the correlation among Canadian banks' daily returns is strongly positive.
 Although, the correlation among Canada's banks since the beginning of 2017 is significantly lower than the one observed within US banks or European banks from our sample.

 An overview of the daily return correlation (process through Python)